diage/CodariCore/README.md

 set main hand to stick //Done
 block break //Done
 set slot to 7 on load //Done
-check if double jump is working //Partially
+check if double jump is working //Done
+Lose equipment when you die //Done turn off effects when game ends //Done set hunger to full after game ends //Done get rid of aoe debug //Done

-Figure out what is wrong with double jump role switching is not working currently
+Figure out what is wrong with double jump - Soren can't do it! role switching is not working currently
-Lose equipment when you die
-get rid of aoe debug
-turn off effects when game ends set hunger to full after game ends
 Test serialization

 BUG!
 Glass started counting down